-When you are at the end of the macro function you wanted to record, you go to Menu > Record Macro and assign a button text and tap Save recording.
-The macro will now be saved to the current toolbar.
+When you are at the end of the macro function you wanted to record, you go to Menu > Record Macro and assign a button text and tap Save recording or press a key that you want to map the recorded macro to.
+The macro will now be saved to the current toolbar or to the key you pressed.
 You can move it to a different toolbar from Menu > Settings Toolbar setup.
 If you made a typing error during the recording, you must tap Cancel in Menu > Record Macro to delete the recorded macro and go back to the main screen.
 Toolbar macros are removed when you remove their buttons from the toolbar.
+Keyboard macros are removed when you remove their keyboard mapping from Menu > Settings > Keyboard mapping.
 To remove a Connect macro you first must tap Connect macro in Menu > Record Macro, then tap Remove connect macro.
-If you want to define a completely new Connect macro, you now tap the Start record-ing button.
+If you want to define a completely new Connect macro, you now tap the Start recording button.
 If you don't tap Remove connect macro.